-- This class runs beginning at 7:00 am. - PE 10 Basketball fulfills the prescribed graduation requirement for Physical Education 10. - Designed for high-level athletes in grades 10, 11 & 12 who wish to continue their training regime through a sport specific program. - This course will assist students in building Basketball specific skills such as individual skills, team formations, and tactical awareness. - Supplemented with plyometric, sport specific weight training, agility and core training, aerobic and anaerobic training. - No extra tuition fee is charged for PE Basketball.
+- PHE 9-10 Basketball fulfills the prescribed graduation and learning requirements for Physical Education 9-10. - Designed for high-level athletes in grades 9-10 who wish to continue their training regime through a sport specific program. - This course will assist students in building Basketball specific skills such as: individual skills, team formations, and tactical awareness.
+Supplemented with plyometric, sport specific weight training, agility and core training, aerobic and anaerobic training.

+No extra tuition fee is charged for PE Basketball.